MUSA Salt Museum – Cervia

 IF YOU ARE IN CERVIA IN SEPTEMBER… CHECK THE DATES!

-On one weekend of September takes place Sapore di Sale (Flavour of Salt), a festival entirely dedicated to salt
+On one weekend in September takes place Sapore di Sale (Flavour of Salt), a festival entirely dedicated to salt

 DO YOU WANT TO KNOW FURTHER INTERESTING MUSEUMS?